Common-Message Broadcast Channels with Feedback in the Nonasymptotic Regime: Stop Feedback: Proof of Theorem (converse)

 Recall that since $C_1 \geq C_2 \geq\cdots \geq C_K \geq C$ by assumption, we have that $t_0 \leq t_1 \leq \cdots \leq t_{K+1}$.
 Additionally, for sufficiently large $M$, we also have that $t_{K+1}<\beta_{\vect{\varepsilon}}$.

-In the first $K+1$ subintervals, we upper-bound \eqref{eq:asymp_conve_key_step} by means of a large-deviation analysis based on Hoeffding's inequality (see Section~\ref{sec:large_deviation}).
-In the last interval, our upper bound relies on Chebyshev's inequality and the Berry-Esseen central limit theorem (see Section~\ref{sec:central_regime}).
-These bounds are used to further lower-bound the RHS of \eqref{eq:conve_proof_l_lower_bound_beta}, as illustrated in Fig.~\ref{fig:asymp_conve_regimes}.
+In the first $K+1$ subintervals, we upper-bound \eqref{eq:asymp_conve_key_step} by means of a large-deviation analysis based on Hoeffding's inequality (see Appendix~\ref{sec:large_deviation}).
+In the last interval, our upper bound relies on Chebyshev's inequality and the Berry-Esseen central limit theorem (see Appendix~\ref{sec:central_regime}).
+These bounds are used to further lower-bound the right-hand side of \eqref{eq:conve_proof_l_lower_bound_beta}, as illustrated in Fig.~\ref{fig:asymp_conve_regimes}.

 We next summarize the asymptotic behavior of the bounds obtained in Sections~\ref{sec:large_deviation}--\ref{sec:central_regime}.

 To do so, it is convenient to introduce some notation that will allow us to keep our expressions compact.
 First, let $\rho>0$ and $\delta_2\in(0,1)$ be constants.
 For reasons that will become apparent later, we need $\rho$ to satisfy